zenna/zenna.github.io/index.md

 # What do I do (with less the mumbo jumbo)

 I have two goals.
 First, is to understand how humans reason, which is to say, how they come to derive knowledge from observing and interacting with the world.
 Second, I aim to construct tools that advance science, engineering and (hopefully) the humanities.
 Perhaps surprisingly, there is a sizable chunk of fertile ground that allows me to do both more or less simultaneously.

+# News

+-- July/21 - Our paper "Causal Probabilistic Programming Without Tears" has been accepted at PROBPROG 2021 -- July/21 Our paper "A Language for Counterfactual Generative Models" is appearing at ICML 2021.